tanyaclement/cpcda18.github.io/index.md

 - [Readings in Canvas](https://utexas.instructure.com/courses/1216881/files/folder/Week_8)
 #### Coding, writing, and exercises
 - Montfort chp.
 8 "Image I"
-- Zhuang, Atima Han, Ishita Vedvyas, and Rishikesh Dole.
-“Tutorial: OpenRefine,” 2013. [http://casci.umd.edu/wp-content/uploads/2013/12/OpenRefine-tutorial-v1.5.pdf](http://casci.umd.edu/wp-content/uploads/2013/12/OpenRefine-tutorial-v1.5.pdf)
+- Albon, Chris.
+“String Operations.” [http://chrisalbon.com/python/string_operations.html](https://chrisalbon.com/python/basics/string_operations/)
 #### For discussion
 - Christen, Kim.
 “Does Information Really Want to be Free?
 Indigenous Knowledge Systems and the Question of Openness.” *International Journal of Communication* 6 (2012), 2870–2893.
 - Day, Ronald E. “Governing Expression: Social Big Data and Neoliberalism.”
 In *Indexing It All: The Subject in the Age of Documentation*, Information, and Data, 123–44.
 History and Foundations of Information Science.
 Cambridge, Massachusetts: The MIT Press, 2014.
-- Peters, Justin. *The Idealist: Aaron Swartz and the Rise of Free Culture on the Internet*, Chapters 7 and 8.
-New York: Scribner, 2016.
 - Pomerantz, Jeffrey.
 “The Future of Metadata.”
 In *Metadata*.
 The MIT Press Essential Knowledge Series.
 Cambridge, MA ; London, England: The MIT Press, 2015.
 ### Optional
+- Peters, Justin. *The Idealist: Aaron Swartz and the Rise of Free Culture on the Internet*, Chapters 7 and 8.
+New York: Scribner, 2016.
 - O’Sullivan, Michael.
 “Aaron Swartz, New Technologies, and the Myth of Open Access.”
 In *Academic Barbarism, Universities and Inequality*.
 Palgrave Critical University Studies.
 Houndmills, Basingstoke, Hampshire ; New York, NY: Palgrave Macmillan, 2016.

 ### Assignment